 Through the mid-1920s, the surgeon general's annual reports repeatedly recommended that the USPHS consolidate its administrative functions in a modern office building adjacent to the laboratories.
 However, its offices remained divided between the Butler Building on Capitol Hill and buildings C and F, two of the World War I temporary buildings erected along B Street west of the Washington Monument.
 In 1926, the Coolidge Administration launched a major federal construction initiative that proposed that all USPHS functions be consolidated in a building on the Observatory Hill campus.
-This proposal gained impetus from plans to demolish the Butler Building to make way for the Longworth House Office Building, which were announced in 1927 but not finally accomplished until late 1929.
-However, the continuing expansion of the federal public health program altered plans for the lower campus.
+This proposal gained impetus from plans to demolish the Butler

-47 A kymograph is an instrument used, predominantly by psychologists, to record variations in pressure, as of blood, or in tension, as in muscles, through the means of a pen or stylus that marks a rotating drum.
+46 A kymograph is an instrument used, predominantly by psychologists, to record variations in pressure, as of blood, or in tension, as in muscles, through the means of a pen or stylus that marks a rotating drum.